DIPlib/diplib/src/documentation/features.md

 \subsection intensity_features_StandardDeviation StandardDeviation
 The standard deviation of the grey-value image intensities across the object.
+A fast algorithm is used that could result in catastrophic cancellation if the mean is much larger than the variance, see `dip::FastVarianceAccumulator`.
+If there is a potential for this to happen, choose the `"Statistics"` feature instead.

 \subsection intensity_features_Statistics Statistics
 The mean, standard deviation, skewness and excess kurtosis of the grey-value image intensities across the object.
 This feature has 4 values.
+A stable algorithm is used that prevents catastrophic cancellation, see `dip::StatisticsAccumulator`.

 \subsection intensity_features_MaxVal MaxVal
 The maximum grey-value image intensity within the object.